XNOR8/test/README.md

 # test
-The files ae in the remote branch!!
+The files are in the remote branch!!